We're here to help! Email us at email@example.com if you can't find the answer to your question below.

 Note: read below about our refund policy that has recently changed.

 Yes!
 These engaging evening classes are perfect for undergraduate students who have already completed their language requirement to graduate but cannot accommodate more credits in their class schedule.
 These classes are non-credit with no tests or grades, and our students are highly motivated to learn new languages and cultures for use in their profession, social life and travels.

 Please note that our language classes are for enrichment only and students do not receive a certificate of completion.
 Students seeking credit to fulfill their degree or graduation requirements can enroll in for-credit language courses through CU departments.

 You might be surprised how quickly you fall in love with language learning, at which point you should consider taking for-credit courses to pursue a language major, minor or certificate!
-More information about for-credit language courses and degree programs can be found on the following CU department websites:
+More information about for-credit language courses and degree programs can be found on the corresponding CU department website.

-Community members can enroll in these courses through the following Continuing Education programs:
+Community members can enroll in for-credit courses through the following Continuing Education programs:

 - ACCESS enables non-degree students to take Boulder main campus undergraduate or graduate courses for personal or professional development.